katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 ```

 To get information about a single taxon, use the `scientificname`
 query.
-This query will not do a fuzzy match, so you need to query
+This query will not do a 'fuzzy match', so you need to query
 the exact name of the taxon in the NEON taxonomy.
 Because of this,
 the query will be most useful when you already have NEON data in
 hand and are looking for more information about a specific taxon.